 When you give up something that was part of the social world as you understand it for so long, cutting out the common denominator is a real challenge.
 And this is where the oils come in for us.
 Here are my two go-to blends when the going gets tough:

 3 drops Lemon, 2 drops Black Pepper.

-Lemon, the oil of focus supports our emotional body, restoring energy, focus and help to stick with a project by staying in the present with joy and confidence.
+Lemon, the oil of focus supports our emotional body, restoring energy, focus and help us to stick with a project by staying in the present with joy and confidence.

 Black Pepper, the oil of unmasking addresses behaviours that have been instilled since childhood.
 It fuels motivation, high energy and hastens the healing process, helping us to honestly deal with suppressed feelings and compulsive addictive behaviours.

 Evening Blend: Perseverance

 2 drops each Ylang Ylang, Juniper and Frankincense.